kirandeol/PolyGlot_GSoC_Final_Work_Submission/README.md

 # Google Summer of Code Final Work Submission

-This is a COPY of the PolyGlot repository, meant to isolate all Google Summer of Code related commits.
+This is a COPY of the PolyGlot repository, meant to isolate all Google Summer of Code related commits (from June 2023 to September 2023).

 Polyglot: Bio-inspired Visual Analysis of Language Embedding Data